apache/couchdb-documentation/rfcs/003-fdb-seq-index.md

 do a followup range request against the "revisions" subspace to retrieve the additional revision identifiers to include in the response.
-A request with `include_docs=true` will need to make a separate range request to the doc storage subpsace to retrieve the body of each winning document revision.
+A request with `include_docs=true` will need to make a separate range request to the doc storage subspace to retrieve the body of each winning document revision.

 If a normal response to `_changes` cannot be delivered in a single transaction the CouchDB layer should execute multiple transactions in series and stitch the